 3. Safe Browsing

-This is Google website blacklist service that display warnings on sites that are marked inappropriate by other users.
+This is the Google website blacklist service that displays warnings on sites that are marked inappropriate by other users.
 Sometimes this may be problematic for few but if you’re unsure, I suggest you disable this one.

 4. Help Improve Chrome Security

 When enabled, chrome sends websites you visit and other system information to Google Servers.
 As said in the text below.
 It sends system information, page contents etc. I suggest you disable this option.

 When enabled, chrome sends usage statistics, crash reports data and other un-ncessary user information automatically to Google Servers.
 This includes your page content, memory information related to the crash, payment information & passwords.
 This was said by google itself, checkout the link here.
 You should disable this option immediately.

 This option also allows the chrome browser to track and send websites you visit Google.
 Take control of your privacy by disabling this option.

 7. Enhanced Spell Check